Introduction

 For example, many project builders provide a limited palette of colour schemes, material options, and floor plans.
 Clients are often required to make their selections early in the process, with little room for modifications later on.
 This rigid approach can lead to a cookie-cutter experience, where homes are built to a formula rather than tailored to individual preferences.
 While this model can simplify the building process for both the builder and the client, it often leaves home-owners feeling disconnected from the creation of their own living space.

-The trend towards reduced client input and increased standardization can have a significant impact on client satisfaction.
+The trend towards reduced client input and increased standardisation can have a significant impact on client satisfaction.
 While some buyers appreciate the simplicity and predictability of the process, others may feel frustrated by the lack of flexibility and personalisation.
 The result is a growing disconnect between what clients expect and what they receive.

 Future Outlook and Potential Solutions